 In addition to all these factors, sometimes less common factors are the primary suspect.
 For example, we can mention autoimmune diseases or connective tissue disorders that affect joint health.

-How to Cure TMJ Permanently at Home
+How to Manage TMJ Symptoms at Home

 TMD is a complex disorder, involving multiple components of the jaw joint and surrounding muscles.
 Therefore, there is no proven at-home permanent treatment for this issue.
 However, there are best practices that can help you manage the pain and decrease recurrence effectively.